Earthworks (archaeology): Interpretation

 An accurate survey of the earthworks can enable them to be interpreted without the need for excavation.
 For example, earthworks from deserted medieval villages can be used to determine the location, size, and layout of lost settlements.
-Often these earthworks can point to the purpose of such a settlement, as well the context in which it existed.
+Often, these earthworks can point to the purpose of such a settlement, as well the context in which it existed.

 Examples

 Earthworks in North America include mounds built by Native Americans known as the Mound Builders.
 Ancient people who lived in the American Midwest commonly built effigy mounds, which are mounds shaped like animals (real or imaginary) or people.
 Possibly the most famous of these effigy mounds is Serpent Mound.
 Located in Ohio, this 411 m earthen work is thought to memorialize alignments of the planets and stars that were of special significance to the Native Americans that constructed it.
 Cone-shaped or conical mounds are also numerous, with thousands of them scattered across the American Midwest, some over 80 ft tall.
 These conical mounds appear to be marking the graves of one person or even dozens of people.
-An example of a conical mound is the Miamisburg Mound in central Ohio, which has been estimated to have been built by people of the Adena culture in the time range of 800 B.C. to 100 AD.
+An example of a conical mound is the Miamisburg Mound in central Ohio, which has been estimated to have been built by people of the Adena culture in the time range of 800 BC to 100 AD.
 The American Plains also hold temple mounds, or platform mounds, which are giant pyramid-shaped mounds with flat tops that once held temples made of wood.
 Examples of temple mounds include Monks Mound located at the Cahokia site in Collinsville, Illinois, and Mound H at the Crystal River site in Citrus County, Florida.
 The earthworks at Poverty Point occupy one of the largest-area sites in North America, as they cover some 920 acres (320 ha) of land in Louisiana.

 Military earthworks can result in subsequent archaeological earthworks.
-Examples include Roman marching forts which can leave small earthworks.
-During the American Civil War, earthwork fortifications were built throughout the country, by both Confederate and Union sides.
+Examples include Roman marching forts, which can leave small earthworks.
+During the American Civil War, earthwork fortifications were built throughout the country, by both Confederate and Union soldiers.
 The largest earthwork fort built during the war was Fortress Rosecrans, which originally encompassed 255 acre.

 In northeastern Somalia, near the city of Bosaso at the end of the Baladi valley, lies an earthwork 2 to 3 km long.
 Local tradition recounts that the massive embankment marks the grave of a community matriarch.
 It is the largest such structure in the wider Horn region.

 Bigo bya Mugenyi is an extensive earthworks site in the interlacustrine region of southwestern Uganda.
 On the south shore of the Katonga river, the Bigo earthworks consist of a series of ditches and berms comprising an outer arch that encompasses four interconnected enclosures.
 When combined, the Bigo earthworks measure more than 10 km long.
-Radiometric dates from archaeological investigations at Bigo date the earthworks to roughly AD 1300 - 1500, and they have been called Uganda's "largest and most important ancient monument".
+Radiometric dates from archaeological investigations at Bigo date the earthworks to roughly AD 1300–1500, and they have been called Uganda's "largest and most important ancient monument".

 The Steppe Geoglyphs, discovered in 2007 using Google Earth, are an example of earthworks in Central Asia.